 CHY No: (CHY) 22594

-The Irish Military Heritage Foundation fosters the heritage and traditions of the Irish Diaspora within Armed Forces around the world; educates, records, promotes, and preserves the accomplishments of the Irish Diaspora within that tradition; unites, collects, and records the personal accounts of Irish men and women and those of Irish descent who have served and continue to serve worldwide.
-The information gathered is then made available in multimedia formats on a free public access website.
+The Irish Military Heritage Foundation fosters the heritage and traditions of the Irish diaspora within armed forces around the world; educates, records, promotes, and preserves the accomplishments of the Irish diaspora within that tradition; unites, collects, and records the personal accounts of Irish men and women and those of Irish descent who have served and continue to serve worldwide.
+The information gathered is then made available in multimedia format on a free public access website.